foreveremain/2024/_posts/2022-08-26-biomedvis-deadline-updated.md

 ---

 The deadline of the [Bio+MedVis Challenge]({{ site.baseurl }}/biovisChallenges_vis)
-submission has been postponed to _September 9th_.
+submission has been extended to _September 9th_.